ay0408/DP-statistics-GWAS/README.md

 ### Note

-For details of the releasing methods, please see our paper entitled "More practical differentially private publication of key statistics in GWAS".
+For details of the releasing methods, please see our paper entitled "More practical differentially private publication of key statistics in GWAS" (https://doi.org/10.1093/bioadv/vbab004).

 ### Contact